Knowledge quiz

 National beekeeping unit - Beebase - many guides

-YouTube has 82,600,000 bee-related videos, forcing you to watch 165,200,000 advertisements would take about 31,443 years.
+YouTube has 82,600,000 bee-related videos.
+Enjoy seeing 165,200,000 advertisements and watching them for 31,443 years.

 Starting Right with Bees standard advice from NBU